 Herman Miller just added two white editions: Amethyst (purple) and Galaxy (green).
 Each comes upholstered in a premium Sync fabric.
 This 3-layer knit stretches without creases.
 That ensures clean, curve-hugging lines.

-All four gaming editions cost a flat $1695.
-In contrast, Embody office editions come in four different frame variants; the white models are the most expensive.
+All four gaming editions cost a flat $1845.
+In contrast, Embody office editions come in four different frame variants; the white frame + Titanium base edition ($2110) is the most expensive.

-If you’re after a white-framed style, buying a gaming edition will save you several hundred over an office variant.
+If you’re after a white-framed style, a gaming edition will save you $265 over a white + Titanium edition.

 Embody Gaming Chair from Herman Miller $1695